Wilhelm Schubert van Ehrenberg: Life

 Most likely born in Antwerp where his baptism is recorded on 12 May 1630 (despite an unnamed source stating he was born in Germany), he entered the Antwerp Guild of Saint Luke in 1662.
 He resided in Antwerp for most of his life.
-It is possible he travelled to Italy as he made drawings of Italian subjects.
+Some art historians have suggested that he may have travelled to Italy as he made drawings of Italian subjects.
+His interiors of St. Peter's Basilica and other Roman subjects, are, however, based on engravings by contemporary artists, some of which are datable to the period between 1656 and 1667.
+An Italian sejourn may therefore not have occurred and is unlikely in view of his documented presence in Antwerp.
+He did visit France and resided in Reims in the period from March to May 1673 as he declared in a notarial statement made in Antwerp 16 months later together with Remacle Serin that they had met and socialised with the Flemish painter Anthoni Schoonjans in Reims.

+He became a member of the local schutterij (militia) and the chambers of rhetoric 'De Olijftak' and 'De Violieren'.

+He married on 5 August 1665 in Antwerp Maria Seys, daughter of the painter Jan Seys.
+Their children were Lucas Willem (baptized 18 October 1666) and Peter Schubert van Ehrenberg (baptized 6 February 1668.
 The date of his death is not known with certainty and is believed to have occurred between 1687 (the latest date of one of his dated works) and 1707.

 He was the teacher of the painter of architecture paintings Jacobus Ferdinandus Saey.

 His son Peter Schubart von Ehrenberg was also an artist who had a successful career as a painter, engraver and stage designer in Vienna.

 Work

 General

 The majority of van Ehrenberg's pictures were painted between 1660 and 1670.
 He often collaborated with other artists who added the figures or animals.
 This was a common practice in 17th century Antwerp.
 His collaborators included Hendrik van Minderhout, Gaspar de Witte, Hieronymus Janssens and Charles Emmanuel Biset.